Get your arts and culture fix at these incredible Toronto summer live-music festivals and events.

 Toronto Summer Music Festival

-With a schedule packed with Canadian and international chamber artists and art song performers, Toronto Summer Music Festival is a month-long celebration of classical music that also offers a concurrent academy for emerging artists.
+With a schedule packed with Canadian and international chamber artists and art song performers, Toronto Summer Music Festival celebrates classical music and offers a concurrent academy for emerging artists.

-Artistic director Jonathan Crow, a violinist and Concertmaster of the Toronto Symphony Orchestra, oversees concerts, master classes and talks, including the Hatch Ensemble, Ironwood Quartet, Christie Cheung and composer Gabriela Lena Frank.
+Artistic director Jonathan Crow, a violinist and Concertmaster of the Toronto Symphony Orchestra, oversees concerts, master classes and talks.

 Afrofest

-The largest free African festival in North America heralds its 35th edition, with three days of music and 55 performances in the Beaches’ Woodbine Park.
-Afrofest attendees can judge the beats of the DJ Soundclash competition and experience the latest addition, an African film night.
+Afrofest is the largest free African festival in North America heralds its 36th edition, with three days of music and performances in the Beaches’ Woodbine Park.

 TD Salsa on St. Clair